-Make this tonight: This dish is a no-brainer for a quick weeknight meal.
-It can be made with leftover rice, frozen shrimp and vegetables.
+Make this pancetta and shrimp fried rice recipe tonight: This dish is a no-brainer for a quick weeknight meal.
+It can be made with leftover rice, frozen shrimp, and vegetables.
 If you have all three on hand, you really have no excuses.
 We prefer fragrant and delicate long-grain jasmine rice for fried rice, but short or medium-grain rice can be used instead.
 Don’t load down your fried rice with too many ingredients or it’ll end up soggy and heavy.
 Our technique of making a well in the rice and cooking the eggs in the pan with the rice is a bit unorthodox, but we find it works exceptionally well with a cast iron or nonstick pan.
 And it’s one less pan to clean later.

 Combine the shrimp, garlic, ginger, soy sauce, sesame oil, sugar, wine (if using), a pinch of salt and pepper to taste in a bowl.
 Set aside to let marinate for a few minutes.